 If you have a question or would like more information about a specific MSU service, please contact the service manager directly.
-A full staff list is available for download here: MSU Contact List 2022-2023
+A full staff list is available here: MSU Contact List 2023-2024

 1. What does MSU membership mean?

-All full-time undergraduate students (18 units or more) are members of the McMaster Students Union.
-MSU membership gives you access to the MSU Health and Dental plans and allows you to work at one of the 35 businesses and services offered by the MSU.
-As an MSU member, you also have the right to run for a position and/or vote in the Student Representative Assembly (SRA) elections, as well as the MSU Presidential election.
+All undergraduate students taking 18 units or more are automatically members of the McMaster Students Union.
+MSU membership gives you access to the MSU Health and Dental plans, and allows you to work at one of the 35 businesses and services offered by the MSU.
+As an MSU member you also have the right to run for a position and/or vote in the Student Representative Assembly (SRA) elections, as well as the MSU Presidential election.

 2. What is the difference between part-time and full-time student status?

 A student’s undergraduate degree course load in an academic session will remain the principal determinant for membership in either MAPS (1-17 units) or the MSU (18 or more units).
-Part-time students are represented by the McMaster Association of Part-time Students (MAPS).
+Students enrolled in 17 units or less are represented by the McMaster Association of Part-time Students (MAPS).